 - Suspected redundant publication in a published manuscript

-The journal is vigilant in upholding the ethical standards of research conduct and publishing, and will take appropriate actions on forms of misconduct such as (but not limited to):
+ESJ is vigilant in upholding high ethical standards for research and publishing and will take appropriate actions on forms of misconduct such as (but not limited to):

-- Authorship: submitting multi-author drafts without the consent of all authors, improper attribution of author credits such as exclusion of contributing authors or inclusion of authors making insufficient contribution
+- Authorship: Submitting multi-author drafts without the consent of all authors, improper attribution of author credits such as the exclusion of contributing authors, or inclusion of authors making an insufficient contribution.

-- Data fabrication and falsification: manipulative, deceptive or wilful suppression and/or misrepresentation of data, or omission of confounding or contradictory data.
+- Data fabrication and falsification: Manipulative, deceptive, or willful suppression and misrepresentation of data or omitting confounding or contradictory data.

-- Plagiarism and misuse of intellectual property: using the expression, language, ideas, and/or thoughts of existing or previously published research and materials without appropriate reference to the original source, and wilful misrepresentation of others work as one's own original work.
+- Plagiarism and misuse of intellectual property: Using the expression, language, ideas, and thoughts of existing or previously published research and materials without appropriate reference to the original source and willful misrepresentation of the work of others as one's original work.

-- Non-compliance with common research practices: failure to comply with established, accepted and ethical practices in the design and performance of methodological research processes; manipulating procedures or outcomes to obtain pre-determined or desired results, the wilful use of inappropriate statistical or analytical methods to distort or misrepresent results and the improper reporting of data.
+- Non-compliance with common research practices: Failure to comply with established, accepted, and ethical practices in the design and performance of methodological research processes; manipulating procedures or outcomes to obtain pre-determined or desired results, the willful use of inappropriate statistical or analytical methods to distort or misrepresent results and the improper reporting of data.

-- Non-conformity to research guidelines: all research must conform to appropriate institutional, national, and recognised guidelines, standards and laws, and the journal will not tolerate violations of applicable local regulations and law involving the use of funds, care of animals, human subjects, drugs, biological or chemical materials.
+- Non-conformity to research guidelines: All research must conform to appropriate institutional, national, and recognized guidelines, standards, and laws.
+The Journal will not tolerate violations of applicable local regulations and law involving funds, care of animals, human subjects, drugs, biological or chemical materials.

 Suspected cases of misconduct should be reported to the ESJ Ethics Committee.
-All cases will be taken seriously and dealt with in strict confidence.
-ESJ adheres to the guidelines and flowcharts of the Committee on Publication Ethics (COPE) to handle allegations.
+All cases will be carefully considered in strict confidence.
+In handling allegations, ESJ adheres to the guidelines and flowcharts of the Committee on Publication Ethics (COPE).

 ESJ Ethics Committee

-This committee is consisted of the ESJ Managing Editor, Editor-in-Chief, and associate editors.
-It is chaired by the Managing Editor.
-Its primary role is to cope with the complaints received by the editorial office.
+The Ethics Committee consists of the ESJ Managing Editor, Editor-in-Chief, and Associate Editors.
+The Managing Editor chairs it.
+Its primary role is to evaluate and disposition complaints received by the Editorial Office.

-In the past period, the ESJ Ethics Committee managed to successfully solve all of the several complaints received.
-The Erratum, Corrigendum and Retraction notes for these cases are available on the website.
+The ESJ Ethics Committee has successfully resolved all recent allegations of publication misconduct.
+The Erratum, Corrigendum, and Retraction notes for these cases have been posted on the ESJ website when appropriate.

 ESJ requires all named authors to have contributed to an article in at least one of the following ways:

-- Made substantial contribution to the written draft as submitted, and agreed to the final submitted version, OR made substantial contribution to revising it;
+- Made substantial contribution to the written draft as submitted and agreed to the final submitted version, OR completed a substantial contribution to revising it.

-- Can agree to be accountable for all aspects of accuracy or integrity of the work, and will be willing and able to answer questions related any part of the work.
+- Can agree to be accountable for all aspects of accuracy or integrity of the work and will be willing and able to answer questions related to any part of the work.

-Authors should refer to the full submission guidelines described in our Submission pages
+Authors should refer to the full submission guidelines described on our Submission pages

 Conflicts of Interest

-All authors must declare funding sources, whether or not a study was funded, and the role of funders in any aspects of the work (e.g. research design, data analysis, writing of the submitted work or influence over publication decisions).
+All authors must declare funding sources, whether a study was funded, and the role of funders in any aspects of the work (e.g., research design, data analysis, writing of the submitted work, or influence over publication decisions).

-All reviewers are required to declare any conflicts of interest prior to agreeing to review a manuscript.
+All reviewers must declare any conflicts of interest before agreeing to review a manuscript.

-All members of the ESJ Editorial Board must declare any conflicts of interest prior to joining the Board.
+All members of the ESJ Editorial Board must declare any conflicts of interest before joining the Board.

 The ESJ Editorial Office consists of an Editor in Chief, an Advisory Editor, Managing Editor, and several Associate Editors.

-This editorial office operates as the governing body of the journal, to make decisions on the editorial scope, or direction of the journal, and to make collaborative decisions about any developments.
+This editorial office operates as the governing body of the Journal, makes decisions on the editorial scope or direction of the Journal, and makes collaborative decisions about any developments.

-The editor section also features a number of committed community members as recognition for their repeated contributions to the journal, and who are recognized experts in the field.
+The editor section also features several committed community members as recognition for their repeated contributions to the Journal, and who are recognized experts in the field.

 ESJ is a fully peer-reviewed journal.
 All papers undergo initial screening by the members of the Editorial Office.
 Papers that are considered for publication are subjected to a single-blind peer-review process.
-The majority of the papers are reviewed by two or more independent external reviewers.
+Most of the papers are reviewed by two or more independent reviewers.

-The single-blind peer-review process means that the author is not aware of the reviewers' identity during the review process, but the journal supports open reviewing and gives authors and reviewers the option to make their names and reports publicly available alongside the published paper.
+The single-blind peer-review process means that the author is unaware of the reviewers' identity during the review process.
+Still, the Journal supports open reviewing and gives authors and reviewers the option to make their names and reports publicly available alongside the published paper.

-In order to review a paper, all reviewers warrant that they have no conflict of interest in reviewing, can provide unbiased opinions on the scientific soundness of the work, and will treat their review and contents of the article with utmost confidentially.
+All peer reviewers warrant that they have no conflict of interests, provide unbiased opinions on the scientific soundness of the work, and treat the contents of the article with the utmost confidentiality.

-The European Scientific Journal encourages all our reviewers to be aware of the Ethical Guidelines for Peer Reviewers of the Committee on Publication Ethics (COPE).
-Our goal as a journal is to enhance and improve research standards around the world, and part of our mission is to ensure that our reviewing community is equipped with the most recent knowledge and processes to spot potential publication ethical concerns and understand how to report and deal with them.
+The European Scientific Journal encourages all our reviewers to follow the Ethical Guidelines for Peer Reviewers of the Committee on Publication Ethics (COPE).
+Our goal is to enhance research and peer review standards globally.

 Copyright and Access

-All articles accepted for publication will be made immediately free access on the journal website after receipt of an article processing charges (APC) of €97 and assignment of a publication license to the journal.
+All articles accepted for publication are made available immediately with free access on the ESJ website after receipt of the article processing charge (APC) of €97 and assignment of a publication license to the Journal.

-All ESJ articles are published under the Creative Commons Attribution 4.0 International (CC BY 4.0).
-With this license, authors retain copyright to their manuscript, but allow any user to share, and redistribute the material in any medium or format.
-However, not to use it for commercial purposes.
-The first publication rights are granted to the publisher.
-The journal/publisher is not responsible for subsequent usage of the work.
-It is the author’s responsibility to bring an infringement action if so desired by the author.
+All ESJ articles are published under the Creative Commons Attribution 4.0 International (CC BY-NC-ND 4.0).
+With this license, authors retain copyright to their manuscript but allow others to share and redistribute the material in any medium or format.
+However, the license does not permit commercial reuse.
+First publication rights are granted to the publisher.
+The publisher is not responsible for subsequent usage of the work.
+The author' is responsible for bringing an infringement action if so desired.

-As of May 2016, ESJ uses Portico as an archiving solution.
+As of May 2016, ESJ uses Portico as an archiving platform.
 Portico is among the largest community-supported digital archives in the world.
-Working with libraries and publishers, they preserve e-journals, e-books, and other electronic scholarly content to ensure researchers and students will have access to it in the future.
+Working with libraries and publishers, they preserve e-journals, e-books, and other electronic scholarly content to ensure continued access.

-Moreover, along the online content, every ESJ edition appears in print version.
-It also represents a preservation solution.
-Thousands of hard copies have been disseminated to Universities and individuals around the world.
+Every ESJ edition appears in a printed version, along with the online content.
+Thousands of hard copies have been disseminated to Universities and individuals worldwide.

 Ownership and management

-European Scientific Journal is published by the European Scientific Institute, ESI with offices in Spain, Macedonia, and Portugal.
-Full details of the publisher can be found at: http://euinstitute.net/
+European Scientific Journal is published by the European Scientific Institute, ESI, with offices in Spain and Macedonia.
+Full details and contact information for the publisher can be found at: http://euinstitute.net/